aslanvaroqua/hadoop-fingerprintr/README.md

 You'll need to put files into HDFS to leverage the cluster setup.
 Also edit pig/include-hdfs.pig to specify your HDFS URI.

-## Example Forensics - For educational purposes only unless you have the authority by law to do so (or a subpoena).
-Don't f around!
+## Example Forensics - For educational purposes...
+Do NOT modify or use unauthorized data sources.

 ### ConversationLoader